Create Your Garden

 Companion Plants

-Zantedeschia are versatile plants that can be paired with a variety of companion plants.
+Calla Lily plants are versatile and can be paired with various companion plants.
 Here are some suggestions:

-Astilbe: The feathery plumes of astilbe flowers provide a contrast to the sleek, streamlined blooms of Zantedeschia.
+Astilbe: The feathery plumes of astilbe flowers contrast Zantedeschia’s sleek, streamlined blooms.

 Heuchera: With their colorful foliage, heucheras can complement the bold flowers of Zantedeschia and extend interest in the garden when the lilies are not in bloom.